 The finely meshed, large web of Trichonephila clavipes (often 1 to 2 meters in diameter) is placed to best exploit insect flight paths (i.e., above the herbaceous stratum).
 In tropical America, webs are found most frequently at edges of forest clearings, alongside forest trails, and across forest watercourses (Robinson and Mirick 1971).
 The hub of the web where the spider waits is located near the top of the web, making an asymmetrical orb.
 Kaston (1972) gives an illustration of a portion of a web in detail.
 The web is a semipermanent structure, i.e., it is not destroyed and created periodically as is the case with many members of the similar family Araneidae.
 Large portions of the web may be repaired leaving the remainder undisturbed (Peters 1955).
 Occasionally stabilimenta (bands of zigzag silk) are incorporated into complete webs of immatures, and more frequently are found on skeleton webs (webs lacking viscid spiral) made by immatures and used as molting platforms (Robinson and Robinson 1973b).

 Prey-capture behavior by Trichonephila species is considered primitive compared to species of Argiope and Eriophora.
-The large species in these latter genera make webs nearly as large as those of Trichonephila, yet the mesh of these webs are coarse when compared to those of Trichonephila.
+The large species in these latter genera make webs nearly as large as those of Trichonephila, yet the mesh of these webs is coarse when compared to those of Trichonephila.
 Trichonephila clavipes capture smaller prey on the average than do, for example, Argiope argentata (Fabricius) or Eriophora fuliginea (C.L.
 Koch) webs of similar size.
 However, due to their use of immobilization wrapping as a primary attack weapon (Robinson 1969, Robinson and Olazarri 1971, Robinson et al. 1969), Argiope and Eriophora species are able to capture larger prey on the average than do Trichonephila species which directly employ biting to subdue the prey.
 Differences in web mesh size and attack behaviors between the two types of orb-weavers can be viewed as an evolutionary advancement by these other large orb-weavers to reduce competition for prey with Trichonephila.

 Webs of Trichonephila species, as well as of other large orb-weavers, are liable to kleptoparasitism by small (3 to 4 mm) silvery spiders of the genus Argyrodes Simon (family Theridiidae).
 Robinson and Robinson (1976) recorded as many as 30 of these kleptoparasites in a single web of Trichonephila maculata, and we have seen over 40 Argyrodes in an abandoned Trichonephila clavipes web.
 This latter observation was noteworthy, since Robinson and Robinson (1976) demonstrated that Trichonephila species could reduce the kleptoparasitic load by periodically moving their webs even if the web site was productive of prey.
 One aspect of prey capture by Trichonephila species, that of always bringing the prey back to the hub rather than leaving wrapped prey in situ, has been hypothesized to be a preventative action to reduce the amount of food stolen by Argyrodes, since detection of the theft action of the kleptoparasites would be difficult on such a large web (Robinson and Robinson 1973a).